jared-smith-kr/Typescript-Lightning-Talks/talks/friendly-neighborhood-compiler.md

 ## _The compiler is your friend._

-When writing code in Typescript it can often be the case that the compiler yells at you for no good reason.
-Consider the
+When writing code in Typescript it can often be the case that the compiler yells at you for what seems like no good reason.
+Consider the following:
-following:

 ```typescript
 function getThing(): HTMLElement {